Quantum measurement incompatibility in subspaces: Inequivalence of joint measurability and coexistence for qubits

-We label the restricted POVMs by $\tilde A$ and $\tilde B$, and note that they are coexistent due to the fact that they are projections of a coexistent measurement assemblage.
+We note that $\tilde A$ and $\tilde B$ are coexistent due to the fact that they are projections of a coexistent measurement assemblage.
 Formally, the former parent of the binarisations is truncated to a parent of the projected assemblages.
-To prove incompatibility of the truncated measurement assemblage, we note that the operators $\{\tilde B_0, \tilde B_1, \tilde B_2, \tilde B_3\}$ are linearly independent and one can write $\tilde B_4$ as their linear combination
+To prove incompatibility of the truncated measurement assemblage, we note that the operators $\{\tilde B_0, \tilde B_1, \tilde B_2, \tilde B_3\}$ are linearly independent and one can write $\tilde B_4$ as their linear combination,

-Using Eq.~\eqref{eqn:lindep} and assuming that $\tilde A$ and $\tilde B$ are jointly measurable we get (as $\tilde B$ is rank-one)~\cite{Pel14}
+Using Eq.~\eqref{eqn:lindep} and assuming that $\tilde A$ and $\tilde B$ are jointly measurable, we get (as $\tilde B$ is rank-one)~\cite{Pel14}

 As the operators on the r.h.s.~are linearly independent, we get for $\tilde A_0$ the coefficients $p_{00}=p_{03}=p_{04}=0$ and $p_{01}=p_{02}=1$ and for $\tilde A_1$ the coefficients $p_{11}=p_{13}=p_{14}=0$ and $p_{10}=p_{12}=1$.
 This is already a contradiction as $p_{02}+p_{12}=2 > 1$.
 Hence the truncated measurements are coexistent, but not jointly measurable.